bigloser/NutritionFacts/README.md

 ## Problem trying to address

-Sometimes you don't have time to watch 5 to 10 minutes of video to find an answer to a question you might have on nutrition.
+Sometimes you don't have time to watch 5 to 10 minutes of video to find answers to your nutrition questions.

-Q&A are typically quick fire style, great for those moments.
+Q&A are typically quick fire style, great for those moments. \
+Unfortunately they are hard to index because there aren't transcribed anywhere

 This tool will allow you to find your answer in seconds.